jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 - Scientific data visualization

 BMCC could become the bridge institution connecting K-12 programs (Brimley CTE, Sault High SunRISE) to university research (LSSU blue tech, U-M partnerships) and industry applications (CHARGE-UP Lab startups).
 Students would see clear pathways: learn programming at BMCC → contribute to local research projects → transfer to LSSU or other universities → work in emerging EUP tech sector.

 ---

+## The Core Relationship: Grounded Innovation

+The synergy between BMCC, Sault Tribe Fisheries, and the broader Blue Tech sector creates a powerful ecosystem I call **"Grounded Innovation."**

+- **Sault Tribe Fisheries is the Practitioner:** They provide the *practical application* and *cultural imperative*.
+They aren't just managing resources; they are innovating with sensors and aquaculture to solve existential threats like invasive species.
+- **BMCC is the Educational Bridge:** We serve as the *talent pipeline* and *translator*.
+Our students learn the skills—GIS, web design, programming—to translate the Tribe's raw data into usable tools for the community.
+- **Blue Tech is the Shared Language:** This isn't just industry jargon.
+It is the unifying domain that connects Indigenous stewardship with modern economic opportunity, reframing "technology" as a modern expression of the **Seven Generations principle**.

+This ecosystem grounds abstract technical skills in local reality, giving students a "why" for their coding assignments that is deeply personal and culturally relevant.

+---